mathewbushuru/battleship/README.md

 <h1 align="center"> Battleship </h1>

 The main purpose of this project is to explore testing in React while creating a Battleship game.
-I aim to maintain 100% test coverage throughout development.
+I aim to achieve 100% test coverage by the end of development.
 I'm using `Vitest` as the unit testing framework, `JSDOM` as the running environment for the tests, and a combination of `@testing-library/react` and `@testing-library/jest-dom` for react testing utilities.

 In addition, I am using `Zustand` for React state management and `TailwindCSS` for styling.